Gdoc/Admin

 How many babies are born each year?

-There were 134 million babies born in 2023.
+132 million babies were born in 2024.

 How many people die each year?

-There were 61 million people who died in 2023.
+62 million people died in 2024.

-As the number of deaths approaches the number of births, global population growth will end.
+As the number of deaths approaches the number of births, global population growth will end

 How do we expect this to change in the coming decades?
 What does this mean for population growth?